Yoga aphorisms and some other words

 “Repetition is the mother of skill.”
-Only as long as there’s a skill in the repetition.
+Only as long as there’s skill in the repetition.

 A person told me that participating in my yoga classes at the yoga studio helped him find a wife.
 That for me is one of my great successes.
-How easily I could have found myself in such an unfortunate situation.
+On the other hand, how easily I could have found myself in such an unfortunate situation.

 “Yoga therapy”: If there’s nothing wrong with someone, the best way of curing him of this state is to explain to him what ailment he has.

 “Yoga for trauma and PTSD” teachers, those wounded healers, are akin to raincoat perverts.
 But instead of showing their genitalia, they flash their wounds.

 In the modern yoga of the second half of the 20th century, there were no more creators, only representatives.
 Now, in the 21st century, there are only the representatives’ representatives.